ROBINHOOD MARKETS, INC. (NASDAQ: HOOD) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Robinhood Markets, Inc. (NASDAQ: HOOD)

 NEW YORK, Dec.
-20, 2021 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired securities of Robinhood Markets, Inc. ("Robinhood" or the "Company") (NASDAQ: HOOD) in connection with Robinhood's July 30, 2021 initial public offering (the "IPO").
+27, 2021 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired securities of Robinhood Markets, Inc. (“Robinhood” or the “Company”) ( HOOD) in connection with Robinhood’s July 30, 2021 initial public offering (the “IPO”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1933.

 If you purchased or otherwise acquired Robinhood securities, and/or would like to discuss your legal rights and options, please visit Robinhood Markets, Inc. Shareholder Class Action Lawsuit or contact Joe Seidman toll free at (877) 779-1414 or [email protected].